fjadidi2001/DataScienceJourney/promptEng.md

 - Learning Techniques: The lesson covered zero-shot, one-shot, and few-shot learning as methods to guide ChatGPT in generating responses that seem intuitive and personalized.
 - Chain-of-Thought Prompting: This technique helps break down complex tasks into simpler steps, making problem-solving with ChatGPT more manageable.
 Recognizing Limitations: Understanding ChatGPT's biases, potential for misinformation, and overfitting is crucial for crafting better prompts and interpreting responses accurately.

+**Harnessing the true potential of Language Models like ChatGPT isn't just about asking the right questions but also about steering the response in a desired direction.**